Engaging with art is for me a profound pleasure.

 The broken top from a Rosemary Conley set of weighing scales.

-A friend teaches me about the spirituality behind labyrinths...
+A friend, Vicki Burke, has taught me about the spirituality behind labyrinths...

 River